Register a complaint * Common Violations and Helpful Tips for Compliance * Notices of Violation

 Yard maintenance standards are the responsibility of every property owner and include the maintenance of the public right-of-way abutting the property.
 Grass/weeds and other undergrowth should be no greater than (6) inches on improved properties and eighteen (18) inches in on vacant lots.
 Yard areas should be fully landscaped with sod or another type of approved ground cover and the right-of-way should be kept free of debris.
 Do not improperly prune or "hat rack" any tree within the City.
 Click here for tree care and proper pruning techniques.

 Remove debris upon private property or the public right-of-way swale area.
-A special pick-up may be requested through the City.
-Prices are based on cubic yards and on individual bulk items.
-City Sanitation customers are permitted one free pickup of vegetation and yard waste per year, a maximum of 6 cubic yards.
+Residents are allowed to schedule one (1) bulk and one (1) yard waste collection each quarter by calling the Sanitation Division.
+By scheduling the collection, the City ensures residents speedy removal of waste.
+Bulk and yard waste can be up to 6 cubic yards.
+Each cubic yard measures 3 feet by 3 feet by 3 feet.
 To schedule a pickup, contact the Sanitation Division weekdays, from 8:30 am to 5:30 pm or by phone at (954) 457-1616.

 Place garbage receptacles near the street for pickup after 6:00 pm on the day preceding the day of pickup.
 Receptacles must be placed at least 25 feet from any street right-of-way by 9:00 pm on the day of pickup.